 The Humanitarian Award was inaugurated in 2000 by the International Alliance of ALS/MND Associations to recognise a non-scientific contribution to the fight against ALS/MND.
 The Humanitarian Award is intended to recognise and encourage individuals and/or groups whose work makes, or has made, a contribution of international significance for people affected by ALS/MND.

-Nominations for the Humanitarian Award are considered from 1 May through 1 October annually; the awards are presented each year during the opening ceremony of the International Symposium on ALS/MND.
+Nominations for the Humanitarian Award are considered annually; the awards are presented each year during the opening ceremony of the International Symposium on ALS/MND.
+If there are no qualified candidates nominated in a particular year, the award will not be granted.

 2000 The MND Association of England, Wales and Northern Ireland